-1. Luxemburg invaded by German troops (August 2).
+1. Luxemburg is vaded by German troops (August 2).
 This was in violation of the Treaty of London (1867). as well as of her rights as a neutral state in general.
 (See Hague Convention of 1907, Articles 2-5; War Cyclopedia, under "Luxemburg," "Neutral Duties," "Neutrality," "Neutralized State.")

-upon the Treaty of London (1839), by which Belgium became "an independent and perpetually neutral state, ... bound to observe such neutrality towards all other states," and Prussia, France, Great Britain, Austria, and Russia became the "guarantors" of her neutrality.
+7. Would Great Britain keep out if Germany respected 2.
+Special status of Belgium as a Neutralized State.
+Based upon the Treaty of London (1839), by which Belgium became "an independent and perpetually neutral state, ... bound to observe such neutrality towards all other states," and Prussia, France, Great Britain, Austria, and Russia became the "guaranters" of her neutrality.
 The German Empire was the successor to Prussia in this guarantee.
 Confirmation of Belgium's neutrality in 1870, by treaties between Great Britain and Prussia and Great Britain and France.
 (See War Cyclopedia, under "Belgium, Neutralization.")